DanutGavrus/DanutGavrus/README.md

 - Other technologies: Docker, RabbitMQ, Heroku

 ### 💡 General understanding of
-- AI: Python(Developed my Bachelor's Thesis "Get song suggestions on Spotify based on your facial emotions")
+- AI: Python(Developed my Bachelor's Thesis "Get songs on Spotify based on your emotions")
 - OS: POSIX
 - Other technologies: Kafka, Zookeper, Mirror Maker